 A Brief History

-Famous for handicrafts, sandal wood and silk.
-Worth visiting the silk factory and sandalwood oil factory.
-World famous for Incense and sandal wood soap.
-Famous for Ayurveda and Yoga.
-New York Times has listed Mysore as the fourth top most destination for tourists among the 31 most popular destinations.
+Mysore is famous for handicrafts, sandalwood and silk.
+It is worth visiting the silk factory and sandalwood oil factory as Mysore is a World-famous producer of Incense and sandalwood soap.
+Mysore is also famous for its practice of Ayurveda and Yoga.
+Ashtanga Yoga was developed in the city of Mysore.
+The New York Times has listed Mysore as the fourth topmost tourist destination among 31 most popular destinations worldwide.

 Location – Getting to IVAC